Ceofy/BENG183/paper.md

 #### 1.3.2.2 Algorithm<a name="1322"></a>

 ![hiddenMarkovModel](/hiddenMarkovModel.png)
+###### Figure 4: Representation of a hidden Markov model.
+The light gray circles represent hidden states, and the horizontal arrows represent transition probabilities.
+The dark gray circles represent observable outputs, and the vertical arrows represent emission probabilities.

 In order to model the TAD calling problem, a hidden Markov model is used.
 A hidden Markov model is a consists hidden states which transition into other hidden states, and which give rise to observable outputs.
 The probability of a hidden state transitioning into another hidden state is known as the transition probability.
 The probability of a hidden state producing a certain observable output is known as the emission probability.